oatlog/oatlog/doc/extended_abstract/main.typ

 = Oatlog example usage <appendix_example>

 This example proves that if $x = -b + sqrt(b^2 - c)$ then $x^2 + 2 b x + c = 0$.
 If oatlog
-implemented extraction this example could be adapted to not just verify this, but to find the quadratic equation itself.
+implemented extraction this example could be adapted so that oatlog itself discovers rather than just verifies the solution.

 #text(7.4pt, raw(read("../../examples/quadratic-formula/src/main.rs"), lang: "rust"))

 = Benchmarks <appendix_benchmarks>

-Benchmarks involve running oatlog and egglog on the same inputs, the theories specified below, and taking the average time over many runs.
-The `fuel2-math` and `fuel3-math` benchmarks run until convergence while the `math` and `boolean-adder` benchmarks are run for $9$ steps.
+Oatlog is benchmarked against egglog with the following theories.

 == `fuel2-math`, `fuel3-math` and `math`